 Candle diffusers are usually less pricy than nebulizing diffusers, depending on the style and design.
 Candle diffusers do not require electricity or batteries.

 One needs to be as careful with using a candle diffuser as with using candles in general.
 Also, one must be sure to keep replacement candles on hand.

 Fan diffusers come in a variety of sizes, shapes and styles.
 Essentially, a fan diffuser uses a fan to blow the essential oils into the air.
 To use a fan diffuser, essential oils are usually placed onto a disposable absorbent pad or into a tray.
 The pad or tray is placed into the unit and then powered on.
 The fan then blows air across this pad or tray and carries the aroma throughout the room.
 Since fan diffusers come in a variety of sizes, some fan diffusers will only diffuse a small room whereas others can diffuse very large areas.

 Fan diffusers are available in a wide variety of brands and styles.
 Depending on the brand and model, fan diffusers can fragrance a large area.
 Fan diffusers are generally easy to use.
 Some fan diffusers are powered by both electricity and batteries making them quite portable.

 Some fan diffusers, depending on the brand and model, require the purchase of replacement absorbent pads.
 Some fan diffusers are noisy.

 Electric Heat Diffusers

-diffusers use heat to gently heat the oil and disperse the aroma
+Heat diffusers use heat to gently heat the oil and disperse the aroma into a room.

 Some individuals have trouble with clean up after using thicker essential oils.
 However, clean up can be much easier in this type of diffuser than in nebulizers and other diffusers.
 Usually, alcohol can help to dissolve stubborn, stuck-on essential oil residue.